Kristina Torbergsen

 Kristina Torbergsen (born 24 January 1987) is a Norwegian politician representing the Labour Party.

-Torbergsen was elected to the county parliament in Troms in the 2007 local elections and served as Deputy County Mayor from 2007 to 2011.
+Torbergsen was elected to the county council for Troms in the 2007 local elections and served as Deputy County Mayor from 2007 to 2011.
 She is currently studying to become a teacher at the University of Tromsø.
 Torbergsen is a former leader of the Workers' Youth League in Troms.

+Between 2021 and 2022, she served as state secretary to minister of education Tonje Brenna.

+She was appointed chairwoman of the Troms og Finnmark county cabinet in August 2022 following the death of Bjørn Inge Mo.

+She was the Labour Party's nominee for county mayor of Troms for the 2023 local elections.
+Following the election, she was elected county mayor, with the Conservatives' Benjamin Nordberg Furuly as deputy county mayor.